orsonteodoro/gcf2/profiles/gaming/README.md

 * Observed visual studder encountered again bump:  -O2
 * A trivial task not completed in 1 minute bump:  -O1
 * A trivial task not completed in 1 minute encountered again bump:  -O2
-* 1.5+ minute durations with no artifacts:  -Ofast
+* 1.5+ minute durations with no problems:  -Ofast
-* 1.5+ minute durations with artifacts:  -O3
+* 1.5+ minute durations with problems:  -O3

+* Problems may manifest as visual artifacts, flicker, wrong behavior, missing data.

 * If the duration is still too long, a backtrack and evaluation of the dependency tree is made and -Oflag bumps are made to packages that may relate to the issue.
 Once it is found, we restore the -Oflag to -O0 for irrelevant packages.
 If a package is known to be slow (or is the performance bottleneck), backtracking will be cut short or end.

+## Performance estimates

 * -Ofast is +- 3% performance drop or benefit, +10% benefit for outliers ; A to A+ grade
 * -O3 is 100% reference ; A grade